rocjr73/vpx-standalone-alp4k/external/vpx-michael/README.md

 - If the table requires any additional files/steps, click `GO TO TABLE` after adding, and the TM will open to the relevant table folder.
 - Create a folder titled `pupvideos` in the Michael table folder
 - Download the table with pup file Michael.zip version listed above.
-- unzip the Pack Michael.zip on your computer the vpx.and pup is included in this zip
+- unzip the Pack Michael.zip on your computer the vpx.and pup files are included in this zip
-- Open the michael folder and replace the playlist.pup, screens.pup, and triggers.pup (the files needed are on the vpuniverse download page.
-You need to scroll through the 1st page of comments and about halfway down you will see the 3 updated downloadable links for the settings for 2 screens + realDMD users (Without these updated files you will not have a working dmd with scores.
+- Open the pupvideos/michael folder and replace the playlist.pup, screens.pup, and triggers.pup which I have included.
+These are for the settings for 2 screens + realDMD users (Without these updated files you will not have a working dmd with scores.
 - After replacing those files add the Michael folder to the pupvideos folder you created in the Michael folder in the table manager.
 - Enjoy!
 "Hee-Hee!", "Shamone!"